datacamp/data-cleaning-with-pyspark-live-training/README.md

 - Reminders of lazy loading & Spark transformations vs actions
 - Handling scenarios with improper data content (column counts, etc)
 - Splitting column based on content
-- Creating a Spark Schema to speed data loading
 - Joining mutliple dataframes together
 - Working with `monotonically_increasing_id`
 - Using various functions from `pyspark.sql.functions` for data cleaning
-- Using UDFs to clean data entries & calculate statistics
+- Using UDFs to clean data entries
-- Draw boundaries around image contents

 ### B. What technologies, packages, or functions will students use?
 Please be exhaustive.

 - Spark
 - Python
-- python image library (possibly pillow)

 ### C. What terms or jargon will you define?